ParticulateFlow/LBDEMcoupling-public/README.md

 * LIGGGHTS 3.1
 * Palabos v1.5r1

 We are working on establishing compatibility with the latest version of LIGGGHTS.
+To ensure maximum compatibility, we have created a Palabos repository to be found [here](https://github.com/ParticulateFlow/Palabos-PFM).
+This repo contains the most recent vanilla Palabos release as well as a few minor bug fixes and some add-ons developed by PFM.
+It is recommended to use this version of Palabos with LBDEMcoupling.

 <a name="installation"></a>
 ## Installation